 It's better not to park with the engine running.
-But if ever have to, here are some things to know.
+But if ever you have to, here are some things to know.

-Idling the engine with the air system control off could allow dangerous exhaust into your vehicle (see the earlier Caution under "Engine Exhaust").
+Idling the engine with the climate control system off could allow dangerous exhaust into your vehicle (see the earlier Caution under "Engine Exhaust").